 We are focused on quality, collaboration, and learning.
 In order to help you continually grow as a developer, we diffuse knowledge through pair programming, host regular hack days, and prioritize writing well tested, clean code.

 We want to do things that no one has done before.
 Solve previously unsolved problems.
 We want to work on things where we think we can be the best, be the first.
 We are also pioneering new ways of working that reflect the uncommon intersection of passions for agile, UX, and enterprise SaaS.

 I applied through a recruiter.
-I interviewed at Nulogy (Toronto, ON) in March-2018.
+The process took a week.
+I interviewed at Nulogy (Toronto, ON) in April-2018.

 Timely (Nulogy got back to me promptly at all stages in the process), professional (interviewers were knowledgable and on-time), relevant (interview questions had to do with Nulogy's actual domain; many good explanations as to what Nulogy does), and challenging (Some questions definitely had me thinking hard) without being over-the-top with questions designed to grill or trick people.